statamic/docs/content/collections/fieldtypes/assets.md

 ---
 title: Assets
 meta_title: Assets Fieldtype
+intro: You can't pick a friend's nose but you _can_ pick your own assets.
+And upload new ones too.
-intro: Upload files and use the Asset Browser to pick from existing files in your Asset Containers.
+description: Upload files and use the Asset Browser to pick from existing files in your Asset Containers.
 screenshot: fieldtypes/assets-list.png
+stage: 1
 options:
   -
     name: allow_uploads